 The raw food diet consists of unheated, mostly meatless foods.
-It primarily entails the consumption of fruits, vegetables, nuts, grains, and honey, including dairy and milk products.
+It is consumed mainly fruits, vegetables, nuts, cereals and honey, also milk and dairy products.
 Raw food vegans reject grains on the grounds that grains will congest the body with mucous.

 Raw food vegans believe that heating food destroys important vitamins and nutrients.
 They therefore eat only raw foods or foods heated to a maximum of 42 degrees.
 This includes, for example, lots of raw fruits and vegetables, nuts, seeds and herbs.
 Raw food vegans say that they want to live the same way as when humans had not yet discovered fire.
 Who can really tell us when people discovered fire?